akka/akka-grpc/docs/src/main/paradox/server/walkthrough.md

 The example code contains a snippet about how to set up the TLS context from certificates and keys provided from resources on the classpath.
 In a real application, you would probably want to load the keys from outside the application jar instead.

+@@@ note

+[Currently](https://github.com/akka/akka-http/issues/2145), Akka HTTP does not allow concurrent requests on a single HTTP/2 connection if not configured otherwise.
+Make sure to provide an argument to the `parallelism` parameter to `bindAndHandleAsync` that is greater than one to allow processing more than one request at a time from a given client as shown in the above snippet.

+@@@

 ## Serving multiple services

 When a server handles several services the handlers must be combined with